hmrc/ReactiveMongo/SslAndX509IntegrationTests.md

 - javax.net.ssl.keyStoreType
     + This is to specify the keystore type.
 Must be set to JKS.

-An example of running tests would be to run the following command, agian assuming macOS operating system and username `bob`:
+An example of running tests would be to run the following command, again assuming macOS operating system and username `bob`:

 ```sh
 sbt -Djavax.net.ssl.keyStore=/Users/bob/.mongossl/keystore.jks -Djavax.net.ssl.keyStorePassword=test_client -Djavax.net.ssl.keyStoreType=JKS test